 This caused me to remember the condom in my purse.
-I pretended to go to the bathroom and put it back in its little packet, pleased I didn’t need to cover for a missing one.
+I pretended to need go to the bathroom.
+There I put it back in its little packet, pleased I didn’t need to cover for a missing one.

 The next week I bought a fish tank for the family room, got some guppies and a little frog and convinced my husband to comb his hair straight back.
 His inquiries abated in our morning and afternoon kids hand offs but he remained suspicious.

 I had to re-establish a “girl’s night out” routine for cover.
 The next Saturday morning I casually said the girls at work wanted me to go bowling and asked if that was okay.
 He had no objection but I didn’t tell him when.
 After dinner, I announced I was going bowling.
 We argued but I reminded him I’d already told him and it was just bowling with girls from work, not a movie with the nerd.
 He watched from the kitchen window again as I hurriedly backed the car out.
 I was out of control.

 At Edward's, he walked me to his garage parking spot and I finally rode in a Porsche.
 Learning I could shift gears he let me drive to Sunnyvale Bowling Alley.
 The car surged with power, leaped forward each time I fondled the floor clutch, shift knob and changed gears.
 The sharp, low road hugged turns tilted our bodies to touch.
 In the bucket seats my mini dress rode up my thighs as my 3-inch pumps worked the floor pedals.
 The car reeked sex.
 I loved it.
 It made me wet.